-By: Rick Bennett, Principal, HEAPY Building Optimization Practice
+By: Ryan Hoffman, Principal, HEAPY Building Optimization Practice

 With Spring right around the corner, seasonal changes will lead to increased reliance on building cooling systems that have likely taken some time off over the winter.
 As a property owner or facility manager, are your building systems set up to perform at their peak?